wakgill/deryk/index.md

 <h1 class="name glitch" data-text="Makgill">Wakgill</h1>

 This is the website of Deryk Makgill.
 I am best known for work on the economics & history Bitcoin, and in the past for my work against credentialism, but I'm also interested in science fiction and digital privacy.
 There's nothing special in "wakgill."
-A 'w' is an inverted 'm.'
+A 'w' is an inverted 'm' and it makes for an easier guarantee that I get a common username across the few services I use.

 <p></p>